esteil/atvfiles/README.txt

 ** Will not work properly for non-48k sample rate AC3 tracks, as it sets the sample rate to 48000 on startup and leaves it there.
 * Fix stripping extensions from folder names
+* Use home directory of current user instead of hardcoding /Users/frontrow/Movies

 0.2.2 (8) April 11, 2007
 * Added French and Spanish localizations